Michal Arbell-Tor

 Michal Arbel-Tor (מיכל ארבל-תור) is a researcher of Israeli literature and a lecturer in Hebrew literature at Tel Aviv University.

 Childhood

 Arbel was born on July 27, 1955 in Jerusalem, the daughter of Hana Arbel, a physicist, and Yehuda Arbel, a police officer and pilot.
-She attended the historic Rehavia Hebrew Gymnasium High School, served in the IDF as a clerk, and studied Hebrew literature and philosophy at the Hebrew University of Jerusalem and graduated with a bachelor's degree with honors.
+She attended the Rehavia Hebrew Gymnasium High School, served in the IDF as a clerk, and studied Hebrew literature and philosophy at the Hebrew University of Jerusalem and graduated with a bachelor's degree with honors.

-Her father Yehuda Arbel was a decorated pilot who served the Israeli Air Force for years, helping bring the legendary Dakota planes to Israel and also led an Israeli rescue mission to help victims of an earthquake in Turkey.
-In the 1960s, he headed the Israeli Security Agency Jerusalem District.
+Her father Yehuda Arbel was a decorated pilot who served the Israeli Air Force for years, helping bring the Douglas DC-3 Dakota aircraft to Israel, and also led an Israeli rescue mission to help victims of an earthquake in Turkey.
+In the 1960s, he headed the Israeli Security Agency' Jerusalem District.

 Career

 Arbel began teaching literature at a high school in Jerusalem.
 She received a doctorate for her work on the writings of S. Y. Agnon, Israel's first Nobel Prize laureate.
 She taught at University of Cambridge and for five years at Ben-Gurion University.
 She then began her position at Tel Aviv University.

 She has written two books and multiple research articles on Hebrew literature.

 Since 2007 Arbel has been the editor of the Suspicion series of detective stories and suspense novels.